 Clearly it is immoral and inhumane to refuse to allow an injured soldier to stay at a hotel, as the Metro hotel in Woking did in 2008.
 But the main reason why soldiers are prohibited from pubs and restaurants, is because soldiers in uniform are often regarded by their owners as a potential source of violence and drink-induced disorder, and there is abundant evidence to show that they are right.

-Should solders be given the benefit of the doubt, or at least the opportunity to prove themselves?
-No doubt, but such situations seem to be quite rare, and could easily be resolved, one would have thought, by negotiation on a case-by-case basis, rather than by a new law.
+Should solders be given the opportunity to prove themselves?
+Of course, but preemptive exclusions seem to be quite rare, and could easily be resolved by negotiation on a case-by-case basis.

-Then there is the question of protest.
-Soldiers who fight in wars that significant sectors of the population do not support or approve cannot be surprised if they get insulted when they come home from them.
+Miliband’s proposal becomes even more problematic when soldiers become the object of political protests.
+Soldiers who fight in wars that significant sectors of the population do not support or approve cannot be surprised if they get insulted when they come home.
 People may not like Anjem Choudhary and his group of provocateurs for calling British soldiers ‘baby killers’ and ‘terrorists’ in Luton, and may not agree, but that is an opinion they are entitled to – providing, of course, that they are not calling for soldiers to be killed.

 And protest against Britain’s wars is not limited to Muslims.
 My brother once criticized two British soldiers on a London bus in no uncertain terms for serving in Northern Ireland, and got his head kicked in as a result.
 Under Miliband’s proposal, he presumably would have been found guilty of an ‘aggravated’ offense if it had ever gone to court.

-That doesn’t mean that anyone should be able to say whatever they want, let alone physically assault, anyone who is or has been in the armed forces because they don’t like the wars they fight.
-But really, these are soldiers we are talking about, who should be tough enough to deal with verbal abuse, and have probably received a fair amount of it already from their NCOs.
+That doesn’t mean that anyone should be able to say whatever they want to members of the armed forces because they don’t like the wars they fight, let alone physically attack them.
+But you would expect soldiers to be tough enough to deal with verbal abuse, without needing a law to protect them.

-The issue of ‘discrimination’ also has complications.
-Not all schools and teachers want an expansion of cadet forces in their schools, let alone the ‘Troops to Teachers’ scheme favored by Labour and the Tories.
-The National Union of Teachers, among others, has expressed serious reservations about the recent attempts by politicians to re-militarise the education system – reservations that could also presumably be interpreted as being discriminatory – from Miliband’s perspective.
+The notion of ‘discrimination’ also has complications.
+Not all schools and teachers want cadet forces in their schools, let alone the ‘Troops to Teachers’ scheme favored by Labour and Tory politicians.
+The National Union of Teachers has expressed serious reservations about the attempts by politicians to militarise the education system – reservations that could also presumably be interpreted as being discriminatory from Miliband’s perspective.

-So what we are really talking about here is another attempt at the remilitarisation of British society, dressed up as another expression of the military covenant.
-Miliband said last week in defense of his bill that ‘Men and women in the Army, Navy and RAF serve us with dignity and bravery.
+In effect, Miliband’s proposals are part of the ongoing remilitarisation of British society, dressed up as an expression of the military covenant.
+As Miliband said last week in defense of his bill ‘Men and women in the Army, Navy and RAF serve us with dignity and bravery.
 It is our duty to ensure they are treated with dignity in return.’